vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 On the fence, we are using the flag `VK_FENCE_CREATE_SIGNALED_BIT` .
 This is very important, as it allows us to wait on a freshly created fence without causing errors.
 If we did not have that bit, when we call into WaitFences the first frame, before the gpu is doing work, the thread will be blocked.

-We create the 3 structures for each of our doublebuffered frames.
+We create the 3 structures for each of our frames.
 Now that we have them, we can write the draw loop.

 # Draw loop